-We have introduced VBS scheduling in previous work [1], [2].
+We have introduced VBS scheduling in previous work [10, 12].
 Here, we briefly recall the necessary definitions and results.
 A variable bandwidth server (VBS) is an extension of a constant bandwidth server (CBS) where throughput and latency of process execution can vary in time under certain restrictions.
 Given a virtual periodic resource [24], defined as a pair of a period and a limit (with bandwidth equal to the ratio of limit over period), a CBS executes a single process no more than the amount of time given by the resource limit in every time interval given by the resource period.
 A VBS may vary the virtual periodic resource (change the resource periods and limits), as long as the bandwidth does not exceed a predefined bandwidth cap.
 A process running on a VBS can initiate a resource switch at any time.
 The process code from one switch to the next is called a process action.
 The execution of a process is thus potentially an unbounded sequence of actions.
 In practice each action can be seen as a piece of sequential code that has a virtual resource associated with it.
-We implemented a VBS-based scheduling algorithm [1], [2], with four alternative queue management plugins based on lists, arrays, matrices, and trees.
+We implemented a VBS-based scheduling algorithm [11], with four alternative queue management plugins based on lists, arrays, matrices, and trees.
 The plugins allow trading-off time and space complexity.

-A. Process Model
+3.1 Process Model

-A process P(u) corresponding to a VBS with utilization u is a finite or infinite sequence of actions, for $\alpha_i \in Act$ , where $Act = \mathbb{N} \times \mathcal{R}$ , with $\mathcal{R}$ being the finite set of virtual periodic resources [24], explained below.
-An action $\alpha \in Act$ is a pair $\alpha = (l, R)$ where l (for load) is a natural number which denotes the exact amount of time the process will perform the action on the virtual periodic resource R. The load of an action can be understood as the worst-case execution time of the piece of code that constitutes the action.
-The virtual periodic resource R is a pair $R = (\lambda, \pi)$ of natural numbers with $\lambda \leq \pi$ , where $\lambda$ denotes the limit and $\pi$ the period of the resource.
-The limit $\lambda$ specifies the maximum amount of time the process P can execute on the virtual periodic resource within the period $\pi$ , while performing the action $\alpha$ .
-The utilization of R is $u_R = \frac{\lambda}{\pi} \leq u$ .
+A process P(u) corresponding to a VBS with utilization u is a finite or infinite sequence of actions, for $\alpha_i \in \text{Act}$, where $\text{Act} = \mathbb{N} \times \mathcal{R}$, with \mathcal{R} being the finite set of virtual periodic resources [24], explained below.
+An action $\alpha \in \text{Act}$ is a pair $\alpha = (l, R)$ where l standing for load is a natural number which denotes the exact amount of time the process will perform the action on the virtual periodic resource R. The load of an action can be understood as the worst-case execution time of the piece of code that constitutes the action.
+The virtual periodic resource R is a pair $R=(\lambda,\pi)$ of natural numbers with $\lambda\leq\pi$, where λ denotes the limit and π the period of the resource.
+The limit λ specifies the maximum amount of time the process P can execute on the virtual periodic resource within the period π , while performing the action α .
+The utilization of R is $u_R = \frac{\lambda}{\pi} \leq u$.